ClosedNon-Profit

 Who Can Apply

-Must have an active ABN, GST registration if required, Australian residency, and an Australian bank account.
-Must be an eligible legal entity such as a company, incorporated not-for-profit, sole trader, partnership, local or territory government body, trust trustee, or Indigenous corporation.
+Must have an active ABN, Australian bank account, legal entity status, and GST registration where required.
+Must be an eligible Australian entity type such as company, incorporated not-for-profit, sole trader, partnership, local or territory government body, trust, or Indigenous corporation.
 Must have disability skills and experience plus experience in the arts, cultural, screen and digital games sectors.
-Key personnel delivering placements must have lived experience of disability and applicants must have no serious outstanding Commonwealth funding issues.
+Key personnel delivering placements must have lived experience of disability.

-Applicants must have an Australian Business Number (ABN); where required by law, be registered for GST; be a permanent resident of Australia; have an account with an Australian financial institution; be a legal entity able to enter into a legally binding agreement or contract; comply with all regulatory, industry and legal requirements relating to copyright, licensing, employment, planning and environmental protection; and not have any outstanding reports, acquittals or serious breaches relating to Commonwealth funding.
+Applicants must have an Australian Business Number (ABN); where required by law, be registered for GST; be a permanent resident of Australia; have an account with an Australian financial institution; be a legal entity able to enter into a legally binding agreement; comply with relevant copyright, licensing, employment, planning and environmental requirements; and have no outstanding reports, acquittals or serious breaches relating to Commonwealth funding.
 Eligible entity types are a company incorporated in Australia, a company incorporated by guarantee, an incorporated trustee on behalf of a trust, an incorporated association, an incorporated not-for-profit organisation, a sole trader, a partnership, a local or territory government agency or body, or an Aboriginal and/or Torres Strait Islander Corporation registered under the Corporations (Aboriginal and/or Torres Strait Islander) Act 2006.
-Applicants must have disability skills and experience, experience in the arts, cultural, screen and digital games sectors, and key personnel delivering placements must have lived experience of disability.
-Consortium applications are permitted, but a lead entity must submit the application and enter into the grant agreement.
+Applicants must have disability skills and experience as well as experience in the arts, cultural, screen and digital games sectors, and key personnel delivering placements need to have lived experience of disability.
+Applicants may apply alone or as a consortium, with a lead entity required for consortium applications.

 What's Funded

-Delivering and overseeing temporary paid job placements, recruiting and selecting participants and host organisations, matching d/Deaf and disabled artists and arts workers with placements, and administering the pilot program.
+Delivering and overseeing temporary paid job placements for early to mid-career d/Deaf and disabled artists and arts workers, including recruiting participants and host organisations, matching placements, and administering the pilot program.

 Expected Outcomes

-Successful providers will establish and manage temporary employment placements of up to 12 months, recruit and match eligible participants and host organisations, and provide oversight to support employment pathways in the arts, cultural, screen and digital games sectors.
+Successful providers are expected to recruit, select and match host organisations and participants, provide oversight of placements, and support temporary employment pathways in the arts, cultural, screen and digital games sectors.

 Key Information